Steins;Gate (manga)

-The series performed well commercially and became one of Udon Entertainment's best selling manga, while critics were divided in their opinions on it, some enjoying it, and some mostly calling it a complement to the original work.
+The series performed well commercially and became one of Udon Entertainment's best selling manga.
+The series was well received by critics, calling it a complement to the original work.

 Synopsis

-Steins;Gate is set in 2010 in Akihabara, Tokyo, and follows Rintaro Okabe, a teenaged, self-proclaimed "mad scientist", who along with his friends discovers time travel through the use of a microwave oven and cell phone, allowing them to send text messages back in time to change the present.
+Steins;Gate is set in 2010 in Akihabara, Tokyo, and follows Rintaro Okabe, a self-proclaimed "mad scientist", who along with his friends discovers time travel through the use of a microwave oven and cell phone, allowing them to send text messages back in time to change the present.
 The text messages end up drawing the attention of SERN, an organization researching time travel, and have unforeseen changes that Okabe needs to try to undo.

 Production and release

 Steins;Gate was written and drawn by Yomi Sarachi, and was serialized by Media Factory in their magazine Monthly Comic Alive, from its November 2009 issue on September 26, 2009, until its September 2013 issue on July 27, 2013.
 It is based on 5pb. and Nitroplus's video game of the same name, and is the main manga adaptation of it, adapting the main route through its story.

 The manga was later collected as three tankōbon volumes, and released by Media Factory from June 2010 to September 2013.
 The first Japanese volume was also released in a limited edition that included a Steins;Gate audio drama written by Naotaka Hayashi, the scenario writer for the Steins;Gate game.
 The North American publisher Udon Entertainment announced during San Diego Comic-Con in July 2015 that they had licensed the manga, and planned to release the first volume in August of the same year.
 It eventually began publication in North America in November 2015, and ran until late April 2016; the last volume was made available earlier in the month in comic book stores.
 The Argentine publisher Editorial Ivrea published the three volumes in Spanish on a monthly schedule, from February to April 2015.

 An omnibus edition collecting all volumes is planned to be released by Udon Entertainment with a revised English translation, as a hardcover book on October 21, 2021, and as a softcover in early 2022.
 The hardcover edition has an alternative cover art, and includes a fold-out poster depicting Kurisu.